acm-projects/PawMatch/README.md

   - Favorite Picks to allow the user to check options later

 # Stretch Goals
-  - Provide a suggested/trending color palette generator for users.
-  - Give furniture suggestions based on past searches/viewed items.
+  - Algorithm-based matching based on a quiz.
-  - Create public "rooms" to get other opinions on your furniture combinations!
+  - Merge multiple pet databases to increase pet availability.

 # Milestones
 | Week # | Deliverables |
 |--------|--------------|